raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 [How I Learned to Stop Worrying and ❤️ the State Machine]: http://raganwald.com/2018/02/23/forde.html
 [state pattern]: https://en.wikipedia.org/wiki/State_pattern

-Those "state machines" are not "finite" state machines, because in principle they can have an infinite number of states.
+Such "state machines" are not "finite" state machines, because in principle they can have an infinite number of states.
 They have a finite number of defined states in the pattern, but their properties allow them to encode state in other ways, and thus they are not _finite_ state machines.

-A Deterministic Finite Automaton is the simplest of all possible state machines: It can only store information in its explicit state, there are no other variables such as counters or stacks, and there aer no methods that can be called.
+A Deterministic Finite Automaton is the simplest of all possible state machines: It can only store information in its explicit state, there are no other variables such as counters or stacks.

 Since a DFA con only encode state by being in one of a finite number of states, and since a DFA has a finite number of possible states, we know that a DFA can only encode a finite amount of state.

-The only thing a DFA recognizer does is respond to tokens as it scans a string, and the only way to query it is to look at what state it is in, or detect whether it halted (which is computationally equivalent to being in a halted state).
+The only thing a DFA recognizer does is respond to tokens as it scans a string, and the only way to query it is to look at what state it is in, or detect whether it has halted.

 Here's a pattern for implementing the "name" recognizer DFA in JavaScript: